Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Looking up at the Sydney Tower, Australia

-Walk west on Market Street to Kent Street, then south on Kent to Liverpool Street.
-Walk west and pass Dixon Street for the moment and climb the stairs to the Chinese Garden of Friendship.
-Retrace your steps on Liverpool Street to Dixon and walk south through Chinatown.
+Walk west on Market to Kent Street, then south on Kent to Liverpool Street.
+Walk west and pass Dixon Street for the moment and climb the stairs to the…

 #20 Chinese Garden of Friendship

 MAP.
-The Chinese Garden of Friendship is a traditional Chinese garden in Sydney’s Central Business District.
-The gardens, which were designed by sister city, Guangzhou, represent the bond between Australia and China.
+This traditional Chinese garden in Sydney’s Central Business District was designed by sister city, Guangzhou, and represent the bond between Australia and China.

 #21 Chinatown